 Balance Foot & Ankle and High Arch Treatment

-Our podiatrists provide comprehensive evaluation and individualized treatment for cavus foot at our Michigan locations.
+Our podiatrists provide hands-on exam plus imaging when needed and individualized treatment for cavus foot at our Michigan locations.
 Whether you need custom orthotics, a neurological referral, or surgical consultation, we have the expertise to develop the right treatment plan for your specific deformity.
 Contact us to schedule an evaluation.

 Cavus Foot (High Arch) Treatment in Michigan: Orthotics, Bracing, and Surgical Correction